 Jiayuguan fort is far from the desolated fortress is once was.
 It has become a very popular destination for domestic tourists (I didn’t see a single foreign tourist here) like all other historical sights in China.
 The history of the fort, however, lives on.
 Workers dress in the same antique tinfoil armor and activities for tourists include archery, camel rides and even the chance to shoot a canon into the barren landscape surrounding the fort.

 Entrance fee: May to October: 122 RMB.
 November to April 102 RMB.

 Opening Hours: May to October 8.30 – 20.00, November to April 8.30 – 18.00.

 The Overhanging Great Wall is part of the Great Wall of China and located 4 miles(6.5 kilometers) northwest of the Jiayuguan Fortress.
 This section of the Great Wall was built on the eastern slope of the Black Mountain.
 The wall wasn’t visible for enemies traveling from West to East into China.
 Therefore, they were surprised after rounding the fortress.

-As a result of its hidden location, the Overhanging Wall was an important part of the defense network of Jiayuguan Fortress and both were built during the same dynasty.
+As a result of its hidden location, the Overhanging Wall was an important part of the defence network of Jiayuguan Fortress, and both were built during the same dynasty.
 It’s objective was to strengthen the defensive capability for the fort.